OpenLAIR/ClawChain/DEVELOPER.md

 - the original native terminal
 - the ClawChain-managed terminal after `Join Monitor`

-That means this branch must preserve clear mixed-session handling.
 A successful `Join Monitor` does not make commands typed in the old native terminal recoverable.

-UI and monitoring logic should make this visible rather than hiding it.
+UI and monitoring logic must make this visible.

 ### Join Monitor expectations